 Similar to consumer digital banking, there is a tremendous opportunity to increase engagement, deepen banking relationships and generate revenue from moving small business relationships to digital channels.
 Despite a willingness to pay for digital banking services, however, financial institutions too often give away small business digital banking services.
 There is also a negative perception of digital banking services from small businesses that must be overcome.

 To assess the missed revenue opportunities provided by small business, RateWatch and Simon-Kucher & Partners have conducted annual studies on product design and pricing of mobile banking applications for small business customers.
-This year’s 3rd annual research, “Monetizing Digital Banking Products for Small Business Customers,” provides insights beyond the mobile channel to include digital banking as a whole.
+The current report provides insights beyond the mobile channel to include digital banking as a whole.
 The study also looks at the selling process for small business digital solutions.

 The report reveals insights into the small business customer, including their mobile usage, banking behaviors and utility scores on 24 different banking services.
 It also shares insights on their willingness-to-pay and estimates the likelihood-to-purchase at a series of price points for any given service bundle.